-6.38 Experience has revealed that the current process of contempt proceedings is both cumbersome and ineffective.
-Statistics show that between 2011 and 2014 inclusive, there were only 22 defendants convicted at all of one charge relating to a breach of a children or family order.
+6.54 Experience reveals that the current process of contempt proceedings is both cumbersome and ineffective.
+Statistics show that between 2011 and 2014, there were only 22 defendants convicted at all of one charge relating to a breach of a children or family order.
 Solicitors seem to be reluctant to issue contempt proceedings because the penalties have proved ineffective and do not result in compliance with orders.
-Penal notices are necessary to spell out clearly that any party wishing to stop contact must apply to the court first, unless there are genuine children welfare concerns, and even then they must apply to redefine the order.
+Responses from groups such as the Belfast Solicitors' Association expressed concern that the judiciary has seemed reluctant to impose prison sentences for contempt in such instances whereas others, such as NICCY, tendered the view that criminalising parents who breach contact orders cannot be in the best interests of the child in question.

-6.39 The fact of the matter is that courts tend to be reluctant to imprison those who have breached, for example, contact orders because it means children being taken into care where, partly through parental intransigence, they refuse to go with the other partner, and where the imprisoned parent becomes a martyr who uses the imprisonment as a further stick with which to beat the non-resident parent.
-Accordingly, we recognise that whilst in a final analysis imprisonment for a short sharp period may not be ruled out, it does not provide a regular solution to the problem.
+6.55 The fact of the matter is that courts tend to be reluctant to imprison those who have breached, for example, contact orders because it means children being taken into care where, partly through parental intransigence, they refuse to go with the other partner and where the imprisoned parent becomes a martyr who uses the imprisonment as a further stick with which to beat the non-resident parent.
+Accordingly, we recognise that, whilst in a final analysis imprisonment for a short sharp period may not be ruled out, it does not provide a regular solution to the problem.

-6.40 In a system where there is a single family justice process it should be possible to fast track such matters more quickly than currently is the case and they can be dealt with by, if necessary, a different judge who will rigorously enforce the orders made.
-This would be strengthened by the implementation of "stop contact" notices which require to be served before contact is stopped.
+6.56 In a system where there is a single family justice process, it should be possible to fast-track such matters more quickly than currently is the case and they can be dealt with by, if necessary, a different judge who will rigorously enforce the orders made.
+This would be strengthened by the implementation of 'stop contact' notices, which require to be served before contact is stopped.
+Such stop notices may mean one of two things: first, that contact is about to be stopped unless certain conditions apply; secondly, that contact is to be stopped, in which event the reasons for stopping the contact should be contained in the note.
 Such a requirement, which should be firmly enforced, should be included in any penal notice.

-6.41 To emphasise the importance of these orders, it is also felt that penal notices should be attached to them so that recalcitrant parties will be left in no doubt whatsoever of the dire consequences that will attend upon refusal to obey orders.
-There was a difference of opinion in our deliberations as to the stage when this penal notice should be attached - some thought to do so initially before defiance had been illustrated would be counterproductive whereas others opined it was necessary to lay down a line in the sand from the outset - but this is a matter that could be left to the discretion of the individual judge, depending on his or her feel for the circumstances of the case.
+6.57 To emphasise the importance of these orders, it is also felt that penal notices should be attached to them so that recalcitrant parties will be left in no doubt whatsoever of the dire consequences that will attend upon refusal to obey orders.

+There was a difference of opinion in our deliberations as to the stage at which this penal notice should be attached; some thought to do so initially before defiance had been illustrated would be counterproductive.
+Moreover, if penal notices become commonplace, the impact as a deterrent might diminish and would involve the probable requirement of personal service in every instance.
+On the other hand, others opined that it was necessary to lay down a line in the sand from the outset.
+We believe that this is a matter that could be left to the discretion of the individual judge, depending on the facts of the case and on their feel for the circumstances of the instant matter.
+However, it is a consideration that should be addressed by the individual judge in every such instance.

-6.42 Such a penal notice, for example, would spell out clearly that any party wishing to stop contact must apply to the court first unless there are genuine child welfare concerns and even then they must apply to redefine the order.
+6.58 Such a penal notice, for example, would spell out clearly that any party wishing to stop contact must apply to the court first unless there are genuine child welfare concerns and even then they must apply to redefine the order.